Unboxed-Software/solana-course/content/token22-metadata.md

     TOKEN_2022_PROGRAM_ID,
   );

-  return [
+  // 5.
+Return the instructions in the appropriate order return [
     // The order here matters
     createMintAccountInstructions, // First, we need to allocate the account and pay the rent fee.